Secrets of Germany's 'Alcatraz' virus island revealed | The Japan Times

 The researchers said that when the animals get too sick they are put down so as not to let them suffer.

-But he added that “only by infecting an animal” could researchers work out why animals get sick, how the illness develops and how the animals reacts.

-Since the tests are for vaccines that can save millions of animals, protect farmers’ livelihoods and alleviate hunger, Beer said they are “justified.”
+Since vaccines could save millions of animals, protect farmers’ livelihoods and alleviate hunger, Beer said they are justified.